germancin/gaia-react-demo/README.md

         * Once the `api/v1/sub-categories/:tid` resolve the request, uses the `spliData()` method which map the response into a consumable object to be used for the React app. [code](https://github.com/germancin/gaia-react-demo/blob/master/api/controllers/subCategoryController.js#L36)

-        * Once `api/v1/sub-categories/:tid/:sortby` resolve the request, uses the `sortData()` method which sort the data base on the pparam `sortby` then map the response into a consumable object to be used for the React app. [code](https://github.com/germancin/gaia-react-demo/blob/master/api/controllers/subCategoryController.js)
+        * Once `api/v1/sub-categories/:tid/:sortby` resolve the request, uses the `getSortedData()` method which sort the data according to the `sortby` param then maps the response into a consumable object to be used for the React app. [code](https://github.com/germancin/gaia-react-demo/blob/master/api/controllers/subCategoryController.js#L34)

 		* These 2 end-points ping : [https://d6api.gaia.com/videos/term/119931](https://d6api.gaia.com/videos/term/119931)
     * The API was versioned following REST API good practices `/api/v1`.